harshjayprakash/experimental-blok/README.md

 * The canvas is not limited to the startup size and can adapt to the window size.
 * The grid can be toggle with the `G` key on the keyboard but is drawn before the box and obstructive.
-* Clicking on the canvas will create an obstructive.
+* Left clicking on the canvas will create an obstructive.
-* Drag clicking will create a series of obstructives.
+* Drag left clicking will create a series of obstructives.
+* Right clicking on the canvas will remove an existing obstructive.

 ### The Information and Action Panel